 When the trees are green and the skies are blue, it’s fun to go explore new places.
 There’s just nothing like a day of adventures when the weather is absolutely perfect.
 But just because the winter weather is creeping in and the trees are bare of leaves doesn’t mean its time to stop exploring; instead, we just have to bundle up a little more when we go looking for something new to discover.
-Last weekend, we drove over to Levi Jackson Wilderness Road State Park in London, Kentucky and found a beautiful state park full of new adventures!
+Levi Jackson Wilderness Road State Park in London, Kentucky is a beautiful state park full of new adventures!

 This post includes affiliate links.